Canon 10D vs 1300D

 Body comparison: Canon 10D vs 1300D

 The side-by-side display below illustrates the physical size and weight of the Canon 10D and the Canon 1300D.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 10D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1300D is notably smaller (19 percent) than the Canon 10D.
 Moreover, the 1300D is substantially lighter (43 percent) than the 10D.
 In this context, it is worth noting that neither the 10D nor the 1300D are weather-sealed.